 Position starts on

 Maximum planned period of contract/stipend agreement

-The successful candidate will benefit from working in an international, interdisciplinary research group, a newly refurbished cell culture lab equipped with automated epifluorescent microscopes, and modern office space.
-The candidate will work closely with other experimentalists and modellers from the Dioscuri Centre and collaborating groups, in particular with Prof. Farhan’s group and the Department Evolutionary Theory, MPI for Evolutionary Biology, Ploen.
+The successful candidate will benefit from working in an international, interdisciplinary research group, and a newly refurbished, modern lab and office space.
+The candidate will work closely with other experimentalists and modellers from the Dioscuri Centre.
+The candidate will have an opportunity to visit other research groups in Europe and to participate in international workshops and conferences.

 More detailssee website

 Scientific profile of a candidate

 • PhD held or to be completed before the job start date in physics, chemistry, microbiology, or bioengineering.

 • Hands-on experience in optical imaging and/or microfluidics, including image analysis (ImageJ, Python, or Matlab) OR expertise in microbiology and genetic engineering of E. coli

 • Very good academic achievements as evidenced by peer-reviewed publications and talks/poster presentations at international conferences.

 • Ability to draft (in English) scientific papers for academic journals.